chisui/dakka/thesis/main.md

 The functional dependency in `ActorContext a m | m -> a` forces us to create unwieldy typesignatures in this case.
 It states that we know `a` if we know `m`.
 This means that if we expose `m` to `Message` the message is now bound to a specific `a`.
-This is problematic though since we only want to expose the type of reference, not the Actor type of the current context to the `Message`.
+This is problematic since we only want to expose the type of reference, not the Actor type of the current context to the `Message`.
-Doing so would bloat every signature that wants to move a message from one context to another with equivalence constraints like.
+Doing so would bloat every signature that wants to move a message from one context to another with equivalence constraints like:

 ```haskell
 forall a b m n.
 (ActorContext a m, ActorContext b n, Message a m ~ Message b n) => ...